artevelde-uas/canvas-lms-theme-customization-example/README.md

 ### Step 3: Build your project

 The Canvas LMS DEV tool provides a default build script to compile your code with zero configuration needed.
-Just add the plug-ins you need to the `./src/index.js` file and run the command:
+Just add the plug-ins you need to your project and run the following command:

     yarn canvas-build

-This will compile your code into a Javascript and CSS file in the `dist/` folder.
-Upload these onto your Canvas instance's theme and you're good to go!
+This will compile your code into a single Javascript and CSS file in the `./dist/` folder.
+Upload these files to your Canvas instance's theme and you're good to go!

 ### Removing plug-ins